ROCmSoftwarePlatform/vllm/docs/dev-docker/README.md

 ##### vLLM engine performance settings

 vLLM provides a number of engine options which can be changed to improve performance.
-Refer <https://docs.vllm.ai/en/stable/models/engine_args.html> for the complete list of vLLM engine options.
+Refer to the [vLLM Engine Args][https://docs.vllm.ai/en/stable/usage/engine_args.html] documentation for the complete list of vLLM engine options.
 Below is a list of options which are useful:
 - **--max-model-len** : Maximum context length supported by the model instance.
 Can be set to a lower value than model configuration value to improve performance and gpu memory utilization.
 - **--max-num-batched-tokens** : The maximum prefill size, i.e., how many prompt tokens can be packed together in a single prefill.
 Set to a higher value to improve prefill performance at the cost of higher gpu memory utilization.
 65536 works well for LLama models.
-- **--max-num-seqs** : The maximum decode batch size.
-Set to a value higher than the default(256) to improve decode throughput.
-Higher values will also utilize more KV cache memory.
-Too high values can cause KV cache space to run out which will lead to decode preemption.
-512/1024 works well for LLama models.
+- **--max-num-seqs** : The maximum decode batch size (default 256).
+Using larger values will allow more prompts to be processed concurrently, resulting in increased throughput (possibly at the expense of higher latency).
+If the value is too large, there may not be enough GPU memory for the KV cache, resulting in requests getting preempted.
+The optimal value will depend on the GPU memory, model size, and maximum context length.
 - **--max-seq-len-to-capture** : Maximum sequence length for which Hip-graphs are captured and utilized.
 It's recommended to use Hip-graphs for the best decode performance.
 The default value of this parameter is 8K, which is lower than the large context lengths supported by recent models such as LLama.
 Set this parameter to max-model-len or maximum context length supported by the model for best performance.
 - **--gpu-memory-utilization** : The ratio of GPU memory reserved by a vLLM instance.
 Default value is 0.9.
-It's recommended to set this to 0.99 to increase KV cache space.
+Increasing the value (potentially as high as 0.99) will increase the amount of memory available for KV cache.
+When running in graph mode (i.e. not using `--enforce-eager`), it may be necessary to use a slightly smaller value of 0.92 - 0.95 to ensure adequate memory is available for the HIP graph.

 Note: vLLM's server creation command line (vllm serve) supports the above parameters as command line arguments.